bitovi/academy/src/technology-consulting/6-building-rapport.md

 Adapting your communication style to match the client’s preferences enhances comfort and rapport.

-- **Match client preferences:** Adapt your communication style to the client’s preferences for effective and comfortable interactions.
 - **Be culturally sensitive:** Recognize and respect cultural differences in communication.
 Being aware of and adapting to these differences is crucial for building rapport.
 - **Respect differences:** Show respect for cultural differences in communication, such as varying attitudes towards directness, gestures, and levels of formality.
 - **Avoid assumptions:** Avoid making assumptions about cultural practices.
 When in doubt, ask your client about their preferences and be open to learning.
-- **Cultural competence strategies:** Provide specific methods for handling diverse client interactions, enhancing your ability to navigate various cultural contexts effectively.

 Tips and techniques: